mmanos/laravel-social/README.md

 ## Installation Via Composer

-Add this to you composer.json file, in the require object:
+Add this to your composer.json file, in the require object:

 ```javascript
 "mmanos/laravel-social": "dev-master"